Counterfeiting and Forgery Lawyer for Defence

 A

-Passing includes giving or spending and an offence is committed when there is intent that someone else should use the currency afterwards.
+The act of ‘passing’ includes giving or spending and an offence is committed when there is intent that someone else should use the currency afterwards.
 For these offences to be proven, the defendant must know or believe that the currency is counterfeit.
-It is not enough for the prosecution to show that you suspected it was fake, they have to show that you knew.
+It is not enough for the prosecution to show that you suspected it was fake.

 Q